happibivouac/100-days-of-code/log.md

 ## Day 4: Feburary 21st, 2019

 **Progress**: Study day on what I've learned so far: arrays, lists, functions, strings, ordering, methods and libraries.

 **Thoughts**: I'm using this [playlist](https://www.youtube.com/watch?v=k9TUPpGqYTo&index=2&list=PL-osiE80TeTskrapNbzXhwoFUiLCjGgY7) for practice as I find the teacher is thorough, to the point and can cram a lot of information in 20 minutes.
 It also touches on things that were not either explained in the text book I'm using (*Head First Programming*) or teaches me useful things about strings I had forgotten since my last venture with Python.

+Edit: Crammed my head with three videos of the playlist and that was a lot more information than I thought it was.
+Overall I feel like I have a better understanding about some of the more basic subject matter, but it will definitely take some practice.
+I'll try to come up with some sort of problem set that will allow me to exercise using these.

+## Day 3: Feburary 22nd, 2019

+**Progress**: TBA

+**Thoughts**: TBA